 11a/b In case of DAPS Handover, the target eNB sends the HO SUCCESS message to the source eNB to inform that the UE has successfully accessed the target cell.
-In return, the source eNB sends the last SN STATUS TRANSFER message to the target eNB as described in step 8 and the normal data forwarding follows as defined in 10.1.2.3.
+In return, the source eNB sends the SN STATUS TRANSFER message for E-RABs configured with DAPS for which the description in step 8 applies, and the normal data forwarding follows as defined in 10.1.2.3.

+NOTE The uplink PDCP SN receiver status and the downlink PDCP SN transmitter status are also conveyed for E-RABs with RLC-UM in the SN STATUS TRANSFER message in step 11b, if configured with DAPS.